UBC-MDS/UBC-MDS.github.io/resources_pages/install_ds_stack_mac.md

 ## PostgreSQL

 We will be using PostgreSQL as our database management system.
-You can download the most recent version of PostgreSQL from [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).
+You can download PostgreSQL 16.10 from [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).
 Follow the instructions for the installation.
 In the password page, type whatever password you want, **and make sure you save it using a password manager or similar so that you know what it is in November when the SQL course starts** (otherwise you will need to reinstall PostgreSQL).
 For all the other options, use the default.
 You do not need to run "StackBuilder" at the end of the installation (if you accidentally launch the StackBuilder, click "cancel", you don't need to check any boxes).

 To test if the installation was successful open the `SQL Shell` app from the LaunchPad or applications directory.
 You will be asked to setup your configuration: